Nashville: The Health Care Industry Capital

 - More than 250 health care companies have operations in Nashville and work on a multistate, national or international basis.
 Nashville is also home to more than 300 professional service firms (e.g., accounting, architecture, finance, legal) that provide expertise in the health care industry.

-- Fifteen publicly traded health care companies are located in Nashville.
+- Sixteen publicly traded health care companies are located in Nashville.
 HCA’s 2011 return to Wall Street marked the largest-ever U.S. private equity-backed public offering.

 - The health care industry is Nashville’s largest and fastest growing employer, directly employing 110,000, an increase of more than 20 percent from 90,000 jobs in 2004.